Adelsamir01/adelsamir01.github.io/_pages/cyber-firewall.md

 layout: page
 permalink: /cyber-firewall/
 title: Creator Firewall
 description: A cybersecurity course designed specifically for influencers and creators.
 Learn how to protect your online presence, secure your accounts, and safeguard your personal brand.
-Led by Adel Samir, a tech creator with 2+ million followers and a PhD candidate in cybersecurity, this course provides the strategies you need to stay safe and confident online.
+Led by <a href='https://adelsamir.com/'>Adel Samir</a>, a tech creator with <a href='https://beacons.ai/adelsamir/mediakit'>2+ million followers</a> and a PhD candidate in cybersecurity, this course provides the strategies you need to stay safe and confident online.
 Join the waitlist today!
 nav: true
 nav_order: 2
 ---

-# "Your Influence is Your Legacy—Let’s Keep it Safe"
+# Your Influence is Your Legacy—Let’s Keep it Safe!

 In today’s world, as influencers and creators, our platforms are not just a place to share content; they’re our voice, our livelihood, our passion.
 I know how hard you’ve worked to build what you have.
 The connections you’ve made, the stories you’ve shared, the impact you’ve created—it’s everything.